Dental Inlays and Onlays in Muskegon

 - They work better than trying to place a composite filling, if the decay went below the gumline and is in the wet oral tissues.

-- Ability to match the color of the actual tooth much better because of the glass and resin properties reflect much of the color from underneath and adjacent material supporting the restoration.
+- The ability to match the color of the actual tooth is much better because of the glass and resin properties reflect much of the color from underneath and adjacent material supporting the restoration.
+When we use all-porcelain, there is no metal under the restoration at all.

 - Onlays are often a preferred type of restoration because they are more conservative and preserve tooth structure when they are an option to a full coverage crown.